queenkatherinecodes/subreddit-scraper/README.md

 ```

 This should return an array of json objects.
-### Heroku
-Click [here](https://subreddit-scraper.herokuapp.com/reddit-viewer/news?limit=10) to access the scraper on the cloud.
-Change the fields: "news" and "5" as desired.

 ## Postman

 Alternatively, you can access the json data on a third party API platform such as Postman.
 After downloading Postman, you can enter the same url and select "GET" to return pretty json objects like this: